arcus/education_modules/tidy_data/tidy_data.md

 | 3 | 2000-04-15 | 2 | 70 |
 | 3 | 2000-04-22 | 3 | 68 |

-This means that we only have to correct a mispelled artist name or incorrect track duration in one place, rather than multiple locations.
+This means that we only have to correct a misspelled artist name or incorrect track duration in one place, rather than multiple locations.
 This is especially important in SQL databases.
 Still, this is more an issue of data storage and ease of updating, rather than cleaning up data for computation.
 Consider this advice completely optional!

 ### One Type in Multiple Tables